Dynamoi LogoMusic Promotion · YouTube Growth

 Top cities tell you where to route small shows and run geo-specific ads.
 If a secondary city is surging, greet them in a pinned video and feature that city’s show first.

 Source of streams reveals what to double down on.
 If listeners come mainly from their own libraries and your profile, you have fertile ground to nudge for follows.
 If algorithmic sources lead, lean into tracks with higher completion and save behavior.
-Definitions: Source of streams help.

-Listeners vs streams: for the last 28 days, sort by Listeners to see where new demand is forming, then plan targeted content or a live date there.
+Listeners vs. Streams: For the last 28 days, sort by Listeners to see where new demand is forming, then plan targeted content or a live date there.

 Think of playlists in tiers of control.